 Another reminder from all three journalists was the media is still trying to figure out how to deal with social media.
 Be patient, they are learning just as consumers and farmers or ranchers are learning.
 So how should farmers tell their story whether using social media or traditional media?
 Transparency was the answer, it’s your best tool in telling your story according to Bjerga.
 He went on to say, “Savvy farmers and ranchers are installing webcams on their livestock operations and being proactive and transparent.”

 What about when the media gets it wrong?
 When the media gets it wrong, truly wrong, (and that doesn’t mean you simply disagree with the facts) politely point it out to the author.
 If you don’t get a response, politely point it out again.
 This is one example of how you build a relationship with the media.
 You may not get your story told but your better off than if you did nothing or if you attacked the media outlet.

 Another key reminder for attendees was time is important for journalists.
 Whoever gets back to the media the quickest will be a part of the story because journalists have a deadline to meet.
 If you want your voice heard, be a part of the conversation.
 And last, but not least, remember the media has a job to do just like farmers and ranchers.
 Being civil will get you a long way with a professional media outlet!

-Chris Chinn is a Farm Bureau member in Missouri.
-She serves on the Missouri Farm Bureau board of directors and will represent her state at the delegate session in Nashville.
+chrischinn is a Farm Bureau member in Missouri, serves on the Missouri Farm Bureau board of directors and will represent her state at the delegate session in San Antonio.
 She is a hog producer, 5th-generation family farmer and former chair of the national AFBF Young Farmers & Ranchers Committee.
+She is one of the U.S. Farmers and Ranchers Alliance’s “Faces of Farming.”
 Find her on Facebook and Twitter (@ChrisChinn).